vpavlenko/PythonSandboxSandbox/README.md

 Ah, interesting -- we can still read most world-readable files as the `nobody` user, so that's a slight problem.
 But we will fix this with our second sandbox layer later :)

+#### Changing file permissions

-What about **changing the permissions** on a file or directory?
+What about changing the permissions on a file or directory?
 If this is allowed, then an attacker can force a Denial-of-Service by making your website files inaccessible to the public.
 Eeek!

 Let's assume that `blah.txt` still exists.
 First let's set its permission to 0 (without sandboxing) and verify that it worked: